Kingdom of God & Heaven

 Conclusion

-In the Acts of the Apostles, Luke made the apostles' mission clear: proclaiming the kingdom of God.
-The phrase appears eight times in Acts, starting with this testimony about Jesus: "After his suffering, he presented himself to them and gave many convincing proofs that he was alive.
-He appeared to them over a period of forty days and spoke about the kingdom of God" (1:3).
-The kingdom began on Pentecost (see Joel 2:28-32; Acts 2:15-36), and Luke reveals how the apostles—especially Paul of Tarsus—went on to preach the kingdom coming into the world.
-Paul suffered much violence to that end (see Acts 14:22; 19:8; 20:25; 28:23, 31).
+In the Acts of the Apostles, Luke clearly defined the church's mission: to proclaim the kingdom of God.
+The phrase appears eight times in Acts, beginning with Luke's description of Jesus' final days on earth: "After his suffering, he presented himself to them and gave many convincing proofs that he was alive.
+He appeared to them for forty days and spoke about the kingdom of God" (Acts 1:3).
+The kingdom's arrival began at Pentecost (Joel 2:28–32; Acts 2:15–36), when God poured out his Spirit and empowered the apostles to carry the message of his reign to the world.
+Luke shows how they—especially Paul—boldly proclaimed this kingdom despite significant opposition, enduring persecution and violence for its sake (Acts 14:22, 19:8, 20:25, 28:23, 31).

-Today, we must not do the same thing by lionizing our political leaders over Jesus, not confusing cheap soundbites and talking points for gospel truth.
-The kingdom of heaven is here, but only when we see justice and righteousness as the rule of law for all humankind.
-God's kingdom is also here whenever we see evil be overcome by good (see Rom.
+Today, we must not repeat Israel's mistake by exalting political leaders above Jesus or mistaking empty slogans for gospel truth.
+The kingdom of heaven is now wherever justice and righteousness guide human life and wherever good triumphs over evil (cf. Rom.
 12:21).
-Nevertheless, the kingdom of heaven is not yet because we await Jesus' return to earth to bring a thousand-year reign and then final victory over the devil (see "Revelation: Then, Now & Not Yet").
-Just as ancient Israel had its capital in Jerusalem, we hope for New Jerusalem to be the capital of God's kingdom that has yet to arrive (see Rev. 21:1-3).
-We believe that Jesus has died, risen, and will come again in glory to judge the living and the dead.
+However, the kingdom is also not yet, for we still await Jesus' return to establish his thousand-year reign and final victory over the devil (see "Revelation: Then, Now & Not Yet").
+Just as ancient Israel looked to Jerusalem as its capital, we now look forward to the New Jerusalem—the eternal center of God's kingdom still to come (Rev. 21:1–3).
+We confess that Jesus has died, has risen, and will return in glory to judge the living and the dead.

 Prayer